-Senior Secured Notes due 2022-On July 27, 2012, the Company completed a private placement of \$400.0 million in aggregate principal amount of 6.000% Senior Secured Notes (the "Senior Secured Notes") for which the registered exchange offering was completed on November 26, 2012.
-The Senior Secured Notes pay interest semi-annually in arrears on April 15 and October 15 of each year, which commenced October 15, 2012.
-The Senior Secured Notes are senior secured obligations of the Company, rank the same as the Company's senior secured credit facility, subject to certain exceptions, and share in the same collateral that secures the Company's obligations under the senior secured credit facility.
-The Senior Secured Notes contain certain non-maintenance covenants with which the Company was in compliance as of June 30, 2016.
+Senior Secured Notes due 2022-On July 27, 2012, the Company completed a private placement of \$400.0 million in aggregate principal amount of 6.000% Senior Secured Notes (the "Notes due 2022") for which the registered exchange offering was completed on November 26, 2012.
+The Notes due 2022 pay interest semi-annually in arrears on April 15 and October 15 of each year, which commenced October 15, 2012.
+The Notes due 2022 are senior secured obligations of the Company, rank the same as the Company's senior secured credit facility, subject to certain exceptions, and share in the same collateral that secures the Company's obligations under the senior secured credit facility.